jafna/sortit-app/README.md

 SortIt-app
 ==========

 Rate things by draging and droping them!
-Deployed app can be tested here: http://granite.dy.fi/jafna/sortit

 Requirements
 ------------